ITfoxtec/FoxIDs/docs/token-exchange.md

 ## Token exchange in the same track

 It is possible to token exchange an [access token](#access-token-to-access-token-in-the-same-track) issued to a resource and thereby obtain an access token for another resource in the track.
-A down-party client is configured to handle the token exchange and to whitelist for which resources in the track, it is allowed to do a token exchange.
+A application registration client is configured to handle the token exchange and to whitelist for which resources in the track, it is allowed to do a token exchange.

 ### Access Token to Access Token in web application